10Dimensional/InspOrg/wp-content/plugins/custom-sidebars/readme.txt

 4. screenshot-4.png Or finetune the sidebars by selecting them directly for a special post or page!

 == Changelog ==

+= 2.0.9.7 =
+* New: Assign a Sidebar to 404 pages via the Sidebar Location dialog.

+= 2.0.9.6 =
+*		Fix: In some browsers the "Add sidebar" popup was partially hidden.
+*		Fix: Sometimes the dropdown list of a multiselect list stayed open.
+*		Fix: Plugin now correctly loads the .po files to translate to other languages.
+*		Some other small improvements.

+= 2.0.9.4 =
+*		Fix: For some users the plugin was not loading anymore after updating to 2.0.9.1.

+= 2.0.9.3 =
+*		Fix: Z-index issue in Dashboard where wide widgets where covered by the main-menu.
+*		Fix: Added compatibility for static front-page sidebars with version 2.0.9

+= 2.0.9.2 =
+*		Fix: Sidebar Locations "Front Page" and "Post Index" now work correctly.

+= 2.0.9.1 =
+*		Fix: Sidebars now support unicode-text in name/description.
+*		Minor: New debugging output that explains why a sidebar/widget is displayed.

 = 2.0.9 =
 *		Fix: Fixed issue with WP sidebar chooser right after creating a new sidebar.